tunderbell/tasktrackeringCLI/README.md

 A simple command-line to-do list manager built with Node.js.
 Tasks are saved in a tasks.json file for persistent storage between runs.
-You can add, complete, delete, and list tasks
+You can add, complete, delete, list tasks and even get quotes and ascii art